 Under this plan, students must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by January 15.

 Under the Regular Decision Plan, the admission staff will render an admission decision by April 1.
-Students will be notified of any scholarships or need-based aid they are eligible to receive by April 15.
+Students will also be notified of any scholarships or need-based aid they are eligible to receive by April 1.
 Admitted students have until May 1 to submit their enrollment deposit.

 Early Admission Plan